jayanand-27/sigma-demo/README.md

 # sigma-demo
-this is demo repo for sigma course
+this is demo repo for sigma course.